the Heavy Grail

-Meet the Heavy Grail, available in powder-coated aluminum or hand-polished stainless steel.
+Meet the Heavy Grail, available in anodized or powder-coated aluminum or hand-polished stainless steel.

 At every step in the process of its creation, I've chosen the pursuit of perfection over cost or expediency, because there is no point investing so much into solving one of the hardest problems in the keyboard world and not doing it properly.
 The result is a quixotic exercise in lavish keyboard overkill—but that, of course, is just as I would have it.

 This will be the utmost end of Heavy Grails ever produced.
 Units ordered will be fulfilled this autumn, upon arrival of our final shipment of switch plates from the factory.
 All other components are complete and on hand.